filipaze/SQLi_to_Shell/README.md

 **After some recon we can note only one point to explore, and gain a reverse shell: upload images feature.**

+## Blind SLQi Mitigation

+As with regular SQL injection, blind SQL injection attacks can be prevented through the careful use of parameterized queries, which ensure that user input cannot interfere with the structure of the intended SQL query.
+Use parametrized queries.
+Do not concatenate strings in your queries.

 ![image](https://user-images.githubusercontent.com/38219437/138444141-db3947ae-5757-4e5c-bfbb-19f0aeca7db2.png)